horazont/aioxmpp/docs/glossary.rst

      set of members along with their addresses and possibly additional features such as archive access method.

+   Conversation Implementation
+     A module consisting of service that implements :class:`aioxmpp.im.conversation.AbstractConversationService`
+     together with implementations of
+     :class:`aioxmpp.im.conversation.AbstractConversation` and
+     :class:`aioxmpp.im.conversation.AbstractConversationMember`.
+     This adds support for one concrete type of conversation to aioxmpp.
+Currently, the following conversation implementations
+     exist: :class:`aioxmpp.im.p2p` and :class:`aioxmpp.muc`.

    Conversation Member
-     Representation of an entity which takes part in a :term:`Conversation`.
-The actual definition of "taking part in a conversation" depends on the specific medium used.
+     Representation of an :term:`entity <Entity>` which takes part in a :term:`conversation <Conversation>`.
+The actual definition of
+     "taking part in a conversation" depends on the specific medium used.
+Conversation members are represented in aioxmpp as instances of
+     :class:`aioxmpp.im.conversation.AbstractConversationMember`.

+   Conversation Service
+     A service implementing
+     :class:`aioxmpp.im.conversation.AbstractConversationService`.
+     This allows to create and manage :term:`conversations <Conversation>`.

+   Entity
+     An endpoint in the Jabber network, anything that can be addressed by a :term:`JID`.
+(Compare :rfc:`6122` section 2.1)

+   JID
+     Jabber Identifier.
+The unique address of an :term:`entity
+     <Entity>` in the Jabber network.
+(Compare :rfc:`6122` section 2).

    Tracking Service
      A :term:`Service` which provides functionality for updating